eed3si9n/herding-cats/docs/12/d.md

 > The character-counting slice of the `wc` program accumulates a result in the integers-as-monoid applicative functor:

-Here's a type alias to treat `Int` as a monoidal functor:
+Here's a type alias to treat `Int` as a monoidal applicative:

 ```console
 scala> type Count[A] = Const[Int, A]
 ```

-In the above `A` is a phantom type we don't need, so let's just hardcode it to `Unit`:
+In the above, `A` is a phantom type we don't need, so let's just hardcode it to `Unit`:

 ```console
 scala> def liftInt(i: Int): Count[Unit] = Const(i)